Spanning trees and even integer eigenvalues of graphs: Introduction

 The graphs we consider are simple, that is, without loops or multiple edges.
 Let $G$ be a graph.
 The {\em order} of $G$ is the number of vertices of $G$.
 We denote by $A(G)$ the adjacency matrix, by $\li(G)$ the line graph and by $\tau(G)$ the number of spanning trees of $G$.

 The purpose of this paper is to study the interconnection between $\tau(G)$ and the multiplicities of even integer eigenvalues of $A(\li(G))$.
-Our motivation comes partly from the previous works by several authors on the connection between $\tau(G)$ and the multiplicity of zero eigenvalue, i.e. the nullity of $A(\li(G))$.
+Our motivation comes partly from the previous works by several authors on the connection between $\tau(G)$ and the multiplicity of the zero eigenvalue, i.e. the nullity of $A(\li(G))$.
 A brief review of the previous results is in order.
 Doob \cite{doob} proved that the binary rank (i.e. the rank over the two-element field) of $A(\li(G))$ for any connected graph $G$ of order $n$ is $n-1$ if $n$ is odd, and $n-2$ if $n$ is even.
 This result was stated and proved in the context of Matroid Theory.
-Gutman and Sciriha \cite{gut} showed that the nullity (over reals) of $A(\li(T))$ for any tree $T$ is at most 1 and if $A(\li(T))$ is singular, then $T$ has an even order.
-Indeed, this is an immediate consequence of Doob's result.
-Recently, Bapat \cite{bapat} found an interesting generalization by proving that if $\tau(G)$ is odd, then $A(\li(G))$ has nullity (over reals) at most 1.
+Considering the rank over the real numbers, Sciriha \cite{sci} showed that the order of every tree whose line graph is singular is even and also that the nullity of the line graph of a tree is at most one.
+A new proof of the latter result appeared later in \cite{gut}.
+These results can also be deduced from Doob's work.
+Recently, Bapat \cite{bapat} found an interesting generalization by proving that if $\tau(G)$ is odd, then $A(\li(G))$ has nullity at most 1.
 He also showed that a bipartite graph $G$ with odd $\tau(G)$ and with singular $A(\li(G))$ must have even order.
 We extend these results to the following.

 \begin{thm} Let $G$ be a connected graph and $\tau(G)=2^ts$ with $s$ odd.
 Then the multiplicity of any even integer $\la\ne-2$ as an eigenvalue of $A(\li(G))$ is at most $t+1$. \end{thm}